How to Get Rid of Scorpions: 3 Steps

 For best results, you’ll need to maintain a clean and clutter-free home, too.
-Cleanliness matters because grime and food debris attracts bugs, which are the primary food source for scorpions.
-Clutter—like piles of magazines, clothing, newspapers, and scattered boxes—matters because scorpions will use these areas to hide and thrive inside your home.
+Cleanliness matters because grime and food debris attract bugs, which are the primary food source for scorpions.
+Clutter—like piles of magazines, clothing, newspapers, and scattered boxes—matters because scorpions use these areas to hide and thrive inside your home.

 REMOVE THEIR FOOD